bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 ### Knex Migrations

 Once our `knexfile` is set up, we can begin creating **migrations**.
-Though it's not required, we are going to add an `addition` option to the config object to specify a directory for the migration files.
+Though it’s not required, we are going to add an `addition` option to the config object to specify a directory for the migration files.

     development: {
         client: 'sqlite3',